As of Spring 2021, I am teaching four sections of PHIL 1001, Foundations in Philosophy, at Marquette University as a Visiting Assistant Professor.

 Statement on Pedagogy

-I firmly believe that philosophical pedagogy must be rooted in an in-depth study of the history of philosophy as a whole.
-The philosophical questions that we confront today in our systematic investigations have their roots in a long tradition of philosophical speculation, and can only be understood in their fullness in light of that lineage.
-Accordingly, I hold that it is, at the least, very nearly impossible for the student of philosophy to appreciate the depths of any philosophical position without understanding the evolution of its underlying ideas throughout the history of philosophy.
-For example: as a phenomenologist, I hold that Edmund Husserl provided many useful insights about consciousness, reality, and so on – but these insights are intelligible only in light of the transcendental turn taken by Immanuel Kant, whose writings, in turn, are comprehensible only in consideration of questions raised by David Hume, etc.
+I firmly believe that all worthwhile philosophical education must come forth in a holistic manner.
+That is, it must both be grounded in diligent study of the history of philosophy as a whole and engage constantly with the concrete application of philosophical issues.
+Towards the first point, the questions that we confront today in our systematic investigations have their roots in a long tradition of philosophical speculation and can only be understood in their fullness in light of that lineage.
+Accordingly, I maintain that it is very nearly impossible for the student to appreciate the depths of any philosophical position without understanding the evolution of its underlying ideas.

 For a more detailed example of my teaching methods, see the sample syllabi listed above.